-- 36. Successful projects will be likely to employ a variety of research methods, and to include a collaborative group of researchers across relevant disciplines in the humanities and social sciences, aiming to develop ways of communicating and collaborating in cross-disciplinary and multilingual working, in partnership with colleagues internationally.
-In all cases, it is for the applicants to demonstrate the feasibility and relevance of their proposed research methodology.
-Applicants should also demonstrate the cost-effectiveness and sustainability of their proposed programme of research. - 37.
-All proposals must include relevant plans for the appropriate communication and dissemination of findings. - 38.
+33. Successful projects will be likely to employ a variety of research methods, and to include a collaborative group of researchers across relevant disciplines in the humanities and social sciences, aiming to develop ways of communicating and

+- 34. All proposals must include relevant plans for the appropriate communication and dissemination of findings. - 35.
 The UK host organisation is expected to adopt the principles, standards and good practice for public engagement with research set out in the Concordat for Engaging the Public with Research (2010) and subsequent amendments.